stratapp-ai/stratapp-ai.github.io/_blog/stratapp-is-a-consulting-goldmine.md

 banner_image: "/uploads/consulting goldmine.jpg"
 slug: consulting gold mine
 seo_title: "#stratapp is a consulting goldmine"
+seo_description: "#stratapp creates a win:win:win for clients, consultants and #stratapp.
-seo_description: "#stratapp is a consulting goldmine.
-Consultants open up a whole new world.
-The big opportunity is onselling, as #stratapp provides more insights than any other tech.
-Clients remain in full control, ensuring a win:win!"
+  #stratapp is a consulting goldmine.
+The big opportunity is onselling, as #stratapp
+  provides more client insights than any other tech."
 feature_image: "/uploads/consulting goldmine.jpg"
 alt_text: strategy execution consulting